 Now it’s time to layer on the additional security controls we covered earlier under Cloud Networking 101.
 Instead of repeating the pros and cons, here are some direct recommendations about when to use each option:

-• Security groups: These should be used by default, and set to deny by default.
+by default.
 Only open up the absolute minimum access needed.
 Cloud services allow you to right-size resources far more easily than on your own hardware, so we find most organizations tend to deploy far fewer number services on each instance, which directly translates to opening up fewer network ports per instance.
-A large number of cloud deployments we have evaluated use only a good base architecture and security groups for network security.
+A large number of cloud deployments we have evaluated use only a good base architecture and security groups for network security. - ACLs: These mostly make sense in hybrid deployments, where you need to closely match or restrict communications between the data center and the cloud.
+Security groups are usually a better choice, and we only recommend falling back to ACLs or subnet-level firewalling when you cannot achieve your security objectives otherwise.

-• Virtual Appliances: Whenever you need capabilities beyond basic firewalls, this is where you are likely to end up.
+- Virtual Appliances: Whenever you need capabilities beyond basic firewalls, this is where you are likely to end up.
 But we find host agents often make more sense when they offer the same capabilities, because virtual appliances become costly bottlenecks which restrict your cloud architecture options.
 Don’t deploy one merely because you have a checkbox requirement for a particular tool – ensure it makes sense first.
 Over time we do see them becoming more “cloud friendly”, but when we rip into requirements on projects, we often find there are better, more cloud-appropriate ways to meet the same security objectives.

-• Host security agents are often a better option than a virtual appliance because they don’t restrict virtual networking architectural options.
+- Host security agents are often a better option than a virtual appliance because they don’t restrict virtual networking architectural options.
 But you need to ensure you have a way to deploy them consistently.
 Also, make sure you pick cloud-specific tools designed to work with features such as auto scaling.
 These tools are particularly useful to cover network monitoring gaps, meet IDS/IPS requirements, and satisfy all your normal host security needs.

 Of course you will need some way of managing these controls, even if you stick to only capabilities and features offered by your cloud provider.